Max Orville

-Max-Léo Orville (born 1962) is a Ivory Coast-born French politician from the Democratic Movement (MoDem) who has been serving as a Member of the European Parliament since 2022.
+Max-Léo Orville (born 1962) is an Ivory Coast-born French politician from the Democratic Movement (MoDem) who served as a Member of the European Parliament from 2022 to 2024.

 Political career

 Orville was candidate in the 2021 French regional elections in Martinique.

 Orville joined the European Parliament in May 2022; replacing Chrysoula Zacharopoulou who was appointed to the Borne government.
-In parliament, he has since been serving on the Committee on Employment and Social Affairs and the Special Committee on the COVID-19 Pandemic.
+In parliament, he served on the Committee on Employment and Social Affairs and the Special Committee on the COVID-19 Pandemic.